Daith Piercing Healing, Cleaning & Aftercare

-However, like all piercings, it's important to remember that you'll have to look after it after getting it done because as with all piercings, it can be prone to infections and other undesirable effects if not looked after properly.
+It’s very important to remember that you’ll have to look after your new daith piercing immediately after getting it done because it can be prone to infections and other problems if not cleaned and cared for appropriately.

 How Long Will My Daith Piercing Take To Heal?

 A daith piercing can take up to 9 months to heal.
 This is a long time, especially compared to the more common earlobe piercing, which normally takes only 1 to 2 months.